jonathan-bird/feature-switch/readme.md

-Feature Switching (made easy)
+Feature Switching (made easy) for PHP
 ======================

 Need to wrap new features for dev and production?
 Use a directive in the view or alias in the controller

-We had it in Java in my old work, however I found a real lack of good libraries to do this in PHP, so I've created my own.
+There's great libraries in Java and other languages, but I found a real lack of good libraries to do this in PHP, so I've created my own.

 ## Installation